What's the difference between fat and calories?

 A calorie is a measurement, just like a teaspoon or an inch.
 Calories are the amount of energy released when your body breaks down (digests and absorbs) food.
 The more calories a food has, the more energy it can provide to your body.
 When you eat more calories than you need, your body stores the extra calories as body fat.
 Even a fat-free food can have a lot of calories.
 Excess calories in any form can be stored as body fat.

-Why does fat get all of the attention?
+Why does fat get much attention?

 - Saturated and trans fat can raise low-density lipoprotein (LDL) cholesterol (known as the “bad cholesterol”) levels in the blood.
 High total cholesterol or a high LDL cholesterol level is a leading risk factor for heart disease.